kasper-piskorski/docs/index.md

 ---

 Welcome to our documentation portal.
-We have a growing collection of pages to help you get up and running with the MindmapsDB environment.
+We have a growing collection of pages to help you get up and running with the Grakn environment.

 Take a look around!
-We hope you find our documentation helpful, but if you need more information, please don't hesitate to contact us using our [discussion forums](http://discuss.mindmaps.io) or through our main [website](http://www.mindmaps.io).
-If you'd like to request a page, please ask us on the forums - and if there's anything you want to improve on these pages, you can contribute to them directly via [github](https://github.com/mindmapsdb/docs/).
+We hope you find our documentation helpful, but if you need more information, please don't hesitate to contact us using our [discussion forums](http://discuss.grakn.ai) or through our main [website](http://www.grakn.ai).
+If you'd like to request a page, please ask us on the forums - and if there's anything you want to improve on these pages, you can contribute to them directly via [github](https://github.com/graknlabs/docs/).

 <ul id="profileTabs" class="nav nav-tabs">